Winning the War for Talent: The Changing Fields and Tools

 And with all these considered, do you have what it takes to win the war for talent?
 Are you equipped with the right tools to stay in the fight?

 Let’s look at how you can prepare yourselves in the never-ending war for talent.

 #1—Set the right mindset

 First things first, a change of mindset is required: “I accept that the war will continue and that I may not always win, but what I can change is where I choose to fight the war and the tools I use”.
 As mentioned before, the talent war is getting increasingly intense and will continue this way.
 This is something that we cannot change and have no control over.
-Therefore, focusing on what we can change instead will help us moving forward to the next step in the strategy.
+Therefore, focusing on what we can change instead will help us move forward to the next step in the strategy.

 #2—Battle at the right field